Temple Street, Hong Kong

-Temple Street is a street located in the areas of Jordan and Yau Ma Tei in Kowloon, Hong Kong.
-It is known for its night market and as one of the busiest flea markets at night in the territory.
+Temple Street (Chinese: 廟街) is a street located in the areas of Jordan and Yau Ma Tei in Kowloon, Hong Kong.
+It is known for its night market and is one of the busiest flea markets at night in the territory.
 The night market lies in the Yau Ma Tei, Jordan part of the street.
 Popular with tourists and locals alike in the evening, it is also common to see the place crowded at dusk.
 It sells cheap merchandise and food items.
 The place is sometimes known as "Men's Street".

 History

 The road was built during the Qing dynasty and was named after the Tin Hau temple which was built on the site.

 Temple Street Night Market

 The Temple Street Night Market is sometimes known as Men's Street as it is popular for men's fashion.
 The market starts at 2 p.m., but is lively at dusk daily.
 Traffic is closed on the street at that time as visitors swarm into the street.
 There are more than a hundred stalls with colourful lights in the market.
 There are carts bulging with goods from clothing to mobile phones and watches.
 Stalls have items mainly for men, jeans, t-shirts, pants, lighters, shoes and men's accessories.
 Low-priced merchandise is common in the night market.
 Cheap second hand goods such as cassettes, video tapes, old newspapers, antiques are also sold there.
 Like in other night markets in Southeast Asia, prices can always be negotiated by bargaining.